 “For warm, try strawberry blonde, red, brown, or black.
 For cool, try ash blonde, brown, or black with blue or violet undertones.”
 You can have any hair color you like, just make sure it works with the warmth or coolness of your complexion.

 Not Knowing Your Hair Type

 If you’re thinking about coloring your hair at home, you need to get familiar with your natural tresses.
 That means you should learn a little about hair levels and tones before you pull out the coloring kit.
-Check out the video below for a quick overview.

 Keeping the Wrong Part